SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/x-13doc.md

     However, with this option the user can still change the settings of the specification.

 -   **Copy spec**. to workspace – copy the specification of the active document into the workspace.
-In that way, it can be used for other processing.
+This allows it be used for further processing.